Flavia95/VGpop/doc/DescriptionGfatoVCF.md

 -Take the front item of the queue and add it to the visited list.
 -Create a list of that vertex's adjacent nodes.
 Add the ones which aren't in the visited list to the back of the queue.

-I implement this algorithm for obtained distance from source from each node.
+I implement this algorithm because to identify a bubble I need of distance from source from each node.

 ### 4. Bubbles Calling

 A bubble consists of multiple directed unipaths from a vertex v to a vertex u and is commonly caused by a small number of errors in the centre of reads.
 There have a start and a end.

 From my script if distance is unique, I'm obtained start and end of bubbles.
+The center of the bubble is our ALT.

 ### 5. Variant Calling

 Possible path: considering all the possible paths that connect the initial node and the final node of each bubble.
+For each path chosen as REF, I check the alternates for that REF.

 ### 6. SNV and INDEL